datadev23/frontend-nanodegree-mobile-portfolio/views/js/README.md

 Move all constants out of the for loop in the updatefunction.
 Move math.Sin out of for loop due to it being recalcuated Set number of pizzas in document.addEventListener to  36.
+Changes the value for the size of the pizza above the slider document.getElementById optomisation made function changeSliderLabel(size)

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")